masslab/HARproject/README.md

 - *activity* (contains `activity_labels.txt`)
 - *AlmostTidyData* (intermediate for creating final output)
+- *bigNameKey* (comparison of all 561 old and new variable names)
 - *combinedDF* (intermediate for creating `AlmostTidyData`)
 - *features* (contains `features.txt`)
 - *mstd* (for mean and sd variables only)
-- *nameKey* (a convenience feature for referencing new names to original names)
+- *nameKey* (86 variable names for referencing new names to original names)
 - *newDF* (combines the testing and training data)
 - *newFeatures* (for making the `nameKey`)
 - *newSubject* (for adding subjects to the combined data frame)